 - family reunions and other multi-family trips

-However, there are a lot of things about cruising that may be different than other types of vacation.
+There are a lot of things about cruising that are different than other types of vacations.
 Here are my top tips for first-time cruisers.

 Enlist a travel agent